Killing of John Geer

-John Geer was killed on August 29, 2013, in the Pohick Hills neighborhood of Springfield, Virginia.
+John Geer, a 46-year-old man, was killed on August 29, 2013, in the Pohick Hills neighborhood of Springfield, Virginia.
 Geer was fatally shot by Fairfax County Police Department officer Adam Torres, after a 42-minute standoff.
 Geer was unarmed with his hands raised above his shoulders, but a holstered gun was reportedly on the floor away from his body, as he was standing inside his Springfield townhouse.
 Geer's daughters filed a lawsuit that was settled in 2015 for $2.95 million.
 Torres was charged with second degree murder on August 27, 2015, and on June 25, 2016, pleaded guilty to involuntary manslaughter.
 He was sentenced to one-year imprisonment, including time served.
 Torres was released on June 29, 2016, just 5 days after he was convicted.

 Backgrounds

 John Geer, 46, had two daughters.
 He was a graduate of J.E.B.
 Stuart High School.

 Adam Torres, 32, had eight years of law enforcement experience.
 He had never fired his service weapon before shooting Geer.
 A number of news reports have been published on Torres' anger management issues, including statements made by Torres post-shooting regarding marital fights that may have been a factor.